Learn to build a HTPC, set up software and make it easy

-One common problem for the cord cutters is how to integrate XBMC, Netflix, Hulu and other premium content channels.
-In this practical guide, you will learn how to seamlessly use Netflix, Hulu, HBO Go, Amazon VOD, Pandora and more with XBMC Media Center.
+In this practical and updated guide, you will learn how to seamlessly use Netflix, Hulu, HBO Go, Amazon Instant Video, and more with Kodi.